- The white screen on startup issue can be caused by problems with your display driver.

 - Select your user account and enter your account’s password.

-- When System Restore starts, click on Next.
+- Click on Next.

-- If available, check Show more restore points checkbox.
+- If available, check to Show more restore points checkbox.
 Now select the desired restore point and click Next.

 - Follow the instructions on the screen to restore your PC.